kflavin/importer/README.md

 #### NPI Importer

 NPI data is loaded using the `runner-import.py` script.
-It is staged to the S3 bucket during deployment, and downloaded by the EC2 instance.
+It is automatically staged to the S3 bucket during deployment, and downloaded by the EC2 instance.

 The lambdas live under `lamdbas/npi/`